-- 9.1 The hearing shall be open to the public unless, in the interests of fairness, the chair of the Disciplinary Committee determines that all or part of the hearing should take place in private.
-All deliberations of the Disciplinary Committee shall take place in private, with a legal assessor present. - 9.2 The respondent shall have the right to attend, and be heard at, the hearing.
-Subject to any reasonable adjustment required by the respondent in order to fully participate in the hearing, if the hearing is to take place online, the respondent will only be entitled to attend the hearing online. - 9.3 The respondent may be represented at the hearing.
+- 10.1 The hearing shall be open to the public unless, in the interests of fairness, the chair of the Disciplinary Committee determines that all or part of the hearing should take place in private.
+All deliberations of the Disciplinary Committee shall take place in private, with a legal assessor present. - 10.2 The respondent shall have the right to attend, and be heard at, the hearing.
+Subject to any reasonable adjustment required by the respondent in order to fully participate in the hearing, if the hearing is to take place online, the respondent will only be entitled to attend the hearing online. - 10.3 The respondent may be represented at the hearing.
 This does not affect the respondent's right to attend the hearing.
-The representative may speak on the respondent's behalf. - 9.4 If the respondent does not attend the hearing and is not represented at the hearing, provided the Disciplinary Committee is satisfied that due notice was served on the respondent, the Disciplinary Committee may proceed with the hearing in the respondent's absence.
-In such circumstances, the Disciplinary Committee shall consider any advice provided by the legal assessor. - 9.5 Subject to compliance with regulation 8.4 above, the respondent may arrange for witnesses to attend the hearing and, at the discretion of the Disciplinary Committee, give evidence. - 9.6 All fees and expenses of the respondent's representative and/or witnesses, if any, shall be met in full by the respondent.
+The representative may speak on the respondent's behalf. - 10.4 If the respondent does not attend the hearing and is not represented at the hearing, provided the Disciplinary Committee is satisfied that due notice was served on the respondent, the Disciplinary Committee may proceed with the hearing in the respondent's absence.
+In such circumstances, the Disciplinary Committee shall consider any advice provided by the legal assessor. - 10.5 Subject to compliance with regulation 9.4 above, the respondent may arrange for witnesses to attend the hearing and, at the discretion of the Disciplinary Committee, give evidence. - 10.6 All fees and expenses of the respondent's representative and/or witnesses, if any, shall be met in full by the respondent. - 10.7 The Institute shall appoint a case presenter who shall attend the hearing of the Disciplinary Committee and be given a reasonable opportunity to present the allegation/s against the respondent on the Institute's behalf. - 10.8 The Institute may invite a complainant and/or one or more other individuals to attend the hearing as witnesses. - a) It is not expected that IFA witnesses, whose statements have been served on the respondent in accordance with Regulation 9.2, will attend to give evidence at a disciplinary hearing in the absence of objections and reasons from the respondent.
+The IFA witness statements will be admitted into evidence as agreed statements. - 10.9 The burden of proof at a disciplinary hearing shall rest on the case presenter, and the standard of proof required is the balance of probabilities, such that the Disciplinary Committee considers that the facts and circumstances relevant to the allegation are more likely than not to have occurred.

-- 9.7 The Institute shall appoint a case presenter who shall attend the hearing of the Disciplinary Committee and be given a reasonable opportunity to present the allegation against the respondent on the Institute's behalf. - 9.8 The Institute may invite a complainant and/or one or more other individuals to attend the hearing as witnesses. - 9.9 The burden of proof at a disciplinary hearing shall rest on the case presenter, and the standard of proof required is the balance of probabilities, such that the Disciplinary Committee considers that the facts and circumstances relevant to the allegation are more likely than not to have occurred. - 9.10 The conduct of the proceedings at a hearing of the Disciplinary Committee is entirely at the discretion of the Disciplinary Committee chair. - 9.11 Where a respondent has been convicted of a criminal offence, a copy of the certificate of conviction or memorandum of conviction, certified by a competent officer of the court in the United Kingdom or elsewhere, shall be conclusive proof of the conviction, and the findings of fact set out in a judgment of a court in the United Kingdom or elsewhere shall be conclusive proof of those facts. - 9.12 If the Disciplinary Committee decides that there is no, or insufficient, evidence of the facts that are alleged to have rendered the respondent liable to disciplinary action, the Disciplinary Committee shall dismiss the allegation.
-If this decision is reached at an early stage, the respondent may not be required to give evidence. - 9.13 If the Disciplinary Committee dismisses all allegations against the respondent, the Institute shall notify the respondent, in writing, of the Disciplinary Committee's decision within 10 working days of its decision.
+- 10.10 The conduct of the proceedings at a hearing of the Disciplinary Committee is entirely at the discretion of the Disciplinary Committee chair. - 10.11 Where a respondent has been convicted of a criminal offence, a copy of the certificate of conviction or memorandum of conviction, certified by a competent officer of the court in the United Kingdom or elsewhere, shall be conclusive proof of the conviction, and the findings of fact set out in a judgment of a court in the United Kingdom or elsewhere shall be conclusive proof of those facts. - 10.12 If the Disciplinary Committee decides that there is no, or insufficient, evidence of the facts that are alleged to have rendered the respondent liable to disciplinary action, the Disciplinary Committee shall dismiss the allegation.
+If this decision is reached at an early stage, the respondent may not be required to give evidence. - 10.13 If the Disciplinary Committee dismisses all allegations against the respondent, the Institute shall notify the respondent, in writing, of the Disciplinary Committee's decision within 10 working days of its decision.

-10 Findings and orders of a Disciplinary Committee
+11 Findings and orders of a Disciplinary Committee